aridjayarecipes/cutesrecipes.web.app/content/post/2535-recipe-of-homemade-banana-muffins.md

 1. Get  Optional: chopped chocolate

-They&#39;re moist, fluffy, and filled with spiced banana flavor.
-Made with whole wheat flour and maple syrup, they&#39;re wholesome enough to eat for breakfast.
+They're moist, fluffy, and filled with spiced banana flavor.
+Made with whole wheat flour and maple syrup, they're wholesome enough to eat for breakfast.
 Banana muffins have been a favorite breakfast treat at my house for years.
 Banana muffins are healthy, fast and a great way to use up those fast deteriorating overripe bananas.

 <!--inarticleads2-->